 Lead generation and sales prospecting techniques.
 Tips and ideas for finding sales leads through referrals, introductions, and business networking.

-As you might expect, research indicates that decision makers are most likely to agree to meet salespeople when a trusted colleague, team member, or senior executive recommends that they do.
+1. Research indicates that decision makers are much more likely to agree meetings with salespeople when they are introduced by a colleague, team member, peer, or manager.

-The same research suggests that the next best way in is to get a similarly warm introduction from the outside contacts of those with buying power.
-These include consultants, business partners, customers, and suppliers.
-A complete list must include friends and family.
+2. The same research suggests that the next best way in is to get an introduction from consultants, business partners, customers, or suppliers.

-This article offers some ideas about using the third most effective way of having buyers grant you a hearing, meeting them at offsite events.
+3. The third way of having buyers grant you a hearing, is meeting them at offsite event such as exhibitions, conferences, seminars, and social events.

 If you are drawn into speaking about your products or services in any detail while at a social event, you lessen your chances of an audience later.
 Maintain some mystery at all costs.
 If someone is insistent, make an appointment there and then for a formal business meeting.

 The great thing about meeting executives informally is that, on average, they will be eleven times more likely to take your call afterwards.
-If you don't believe this multiplier, ask the senior executives you know for an opinion on the matter.
-I have made a habit of asking senior executives for their opinion about good and bad selling practices.
+Ask the senior executives you know for an opinion on this claim.

 As Plato is credited with saying, “You can discover more about a person in an hour of play than in a year of conversation.”

 Maybe cold calling isn't so bad after all!
 At least it is immediately accessible and you might get away with less forethought, planning, and preparation.

 If you are looking for sales prospecting techniques, business networking tips, or ways to increase sales lead generation, we can help.
 Telephone +44 (0)1392 851500 for more information.
 We will be pleased to learn about your needs or talk through some options.
 Send email to email@example.com for a prompt reply or use the contact form here.